Information Law and Policy Annual Lecture and Conference: Transforming Cities with Artificial Intelligence: Law, Policy, and Ethics

 Transforming Cities with Artificial Intelligence: Law, Policy, and Ethics

-We are pleased to announce this call for papers for the Information Law and Policy Centre’s - Annual Conference on 23 November 2018 at IALS in London, this year supported by Bloomsbury’s Communications Law journal.
+We are pleased to announce that registration is open for the Information Law and Policy Centre’s - Annual Conference on 23 November 2018 at IALS in London, this year supported by Bloomsbury’s Communications Law journal.
 You can read about our previous annual events here.

-We are looking for high quality and focused contributions that consider information law and policy within the context of improving the governance of the public interest within cities through the use of AI-based systems.
-Whether based on doctrinal analysis, or empirical research, papers should offer an original perspective on the implications posed by the use of algorithms and data-driven systems for improving the effectiveness of the public sector whilst also ensuring that such processes are governed by frameworks that are accountable, trustworthy, and proportionate in a democratic society.
+The academic papers of the conference will have high quality and focused contributions that consider information law and policy within the context of improving the governance of the public interest within cities through the use of AI-based systems.
+Whether based on doctrinal analysis, or empirical research, papers will offer an original perspective on the implications posed by the use of algorithms and data-driven systems for improving the effectiveness of the public sector whilst also ensuring that such processes are governed by frameworks that are accountable, trustworthy, and proportionate in a democratic society.

 The conference will take place on Friday 23rd November 2018 and will include the Information Law and Policy Centre’s Annual Lecture and an evening reception.